-Student Teaching/ Clinical Practice Requirements
+Clinical Practice Requirements

-In order to participate in student teaching/clinical practice, all teacher candidates must complete the Student Teaching Profile Application form during the prior semester.
-Student teaching/clinical practice information is distributed at the "Intent" meeting each semester.
-Candidates are notified of this meeting through consultation with advisers, signs on bulletin boards across campus and in residence halls, and by announcements made in Professional Education classes.
+In order to participate in clinical practice, all teacher candidates must complete the Teacher Candidate Profile Application form during the prior semester.
+Clinical practice information is distributed at the "Intent" meeting each semester.
+Candidates are notified of this meeting through consultation with advisers, signs on bulletin boards across campus and in residence halls, advertisements in the Daily O'Collegian and by announcements made in Professional Education classes.
 Candidates must submit their applications to the Office of Professional Education prior to specified dates in September and February.
 These dates will be announced to candidates in the same manner as mentioned above.
-Candidates will be notified in writing of their placements as soon as the specialist in field experiences has received confirmation from the cooperating schools.
+Candidates will be notified in writing of their placements as soon as the coordinator of field experiences has received confirmation from the cooperating schools.

-Criteria for student teaching/clinical practice placement for all Professional Education candidates are:
+Criteria for clinical practice placement for all Professional Education candidates

-- 1. Continued full admission to a Professional Education unit (see the "Retention in Professional Education section above: - 2.
-A current overall grade-point average of at least 2.50; - 3.
-A grade-point average of at least 2.50 in courses listed on the current approved program for licensure/ certification in the areas of professional core, major, and college/departmental requirements.
-No grade lower than a "C" or a "P" in either of these areas: - 4.
+- Continued full admission to a Professional Education unit (see the "Retention in Professional Education section above; - 2.
+A current overall grade-point average of at least 2.50; - A grade-point average of at least 2.50 in courses listed on the current approved program for licensure/certification in the areas of professional core, major, and college/departmental requirements.
+No grade lower than a "C" or a "P" in either of these areas; - 4.
 Completion of all preprofessional education course work that includes at least one course in sociological foundations, all early field experiences (45 clock hours minimum), exceptional child, and human growth and development, with no grade lower than "C" or "P" in any of these courses.
 It is recommended that all professional sequence course work be completed.

-Required Grades in Student Teaching.

-A candidate must receive grades of "P" in all sections of student teaching/ clinical practice in order to be recommended for a teaching license.
-A candidate assigned a grade of "F" in any section of student teaching/clinical practice will not qualify for a recommendation for a license or any level of certification.
+Required Grades in Clinical Practice.
+A candidate must receive grades of "P" in all sections of clinical practice in order to be recommended for a teaching license.
+A candidate assigned a grade of "F" in any section of clinical practice will not qualify for a recommendation for a license or any level of certification.